top of page

 image.png

 Strokestown, County Roscommon, in Irish known as Bealnamulla, was an ancient territory of O'Connor Roe, the clan centred around Ballinafad castle near Lissounuffy, an ancient Abbey on the west side of Sliabh Ban and other castles, one being the site of the present day Strokestown House, National Famine Museum.
 That castle is built into the present building.
 In 1600, circa 300 O'Connor Roe families occupied this territory until the arrival of Cromwell, who dispossessed Hugh O'Connor at his minor Castle on the present Strokestown site in 1650.
 Roscommon.
 In 1601, Red Hugh O'Donnell, marched south from Donegal to assist the Spanish siege in Kinsale.
 On his 200 mile trip in deep winter, 1600, he stopped at Elphin, a few miles North of Strokestown and requested assistance from O'Connor Roe who provided troops and marched together to Kinsale in what later become known as an extraordinary military feat of deception through snowy mountains over Christmas, sleeping rough, spied on, the troops arrived in Kinsale exhausted, nonetheless in a plan to prevent Gaelic oppression.
 The battle plan was a last attempt to remove the Saxons and dissenting Irish and reassert Gaelic power in Ireland.
 It failed.
 O'Donnell and other Gaelic families were spared on condition they leave with the Spanish.
 This marked a first major departure for O'Connor Roe clans from the Strokestown area.
 Those remaining, were harassed, dispossessed, humiliated, degraded.
-On Cromwell's arrival, the occupants of the castle at Strokestown were dispossessed as were the occupants of Ballinafad castle near Lissounuffy.
+On Cromwell's arrival some 50 years later, the occupants of the castle at Strokestown were dispossessed as were the occupants of Ballinafad castle near Lissounuffy.

 A Coruna is approximately a 6 days sail south of Cork at ancient speeds of 6 Knots.